NeilCollinsMS/Basic-Python-HTML-Socket/README.md

 # Basic-Python-HTML-Socket

-Basic socket generated in PyCharm that pulls an HTML file from a web browser
+Basic socket generated in PyCharm that pulls the contents from an HTML file